Niconico: History

 The first version of Niconico used YouTube as a video source.
 When the site grew, YouTube's server infrastructure strained due to increased traffic and bandwidth, leading YouTube to make a decision to block access from Niconico.
 As a result, Niconico ceased operations for two weeks.
 The site relaunched with an on-premises video server.
 On May 7, 2007, Niconico announced a mobile phone version of the website.
 Since August 9, 2007, "Nico Nico Douga (RC) Mobile" has serviced mobile phones of NTT DoCoMo and au.

-As of October 31, 2011, Niconico has over 23,690,000 registered users, 6,870,000 mobile users and 1,390,000 premium users.
+By October 31, 2011, Niconico had over 23,690,000 registered users, 6,870,000 mobile users and 1,390,000 premium users.
 Due to the limited server capacity, Niwango limits the number of free users who can access the website at peak times (7 p.m. to 2 a.m.), based on the time of registration.
 The website is in Japanese, and the majority of the site traffic is from Japan, although approximately 4% is from outside Japan, notably one percent from Taiwan.
 Niconico launched a Taiwanese version of the site on October 18, 2007.

 In July 2008, Niconico launched German and Spanish-language versions of the site, followed by an update for the Taiwanese-language version.
 An English-language version was added on October 17, 2012, superseding the Niconico.com website, with translation functionality allowing users to translate video descriptions into English or Chinese.

 On April 27, 2012, Nico Nico Douga announced it would be rebranding itself as Niconico.
-The site also introduced a new "Zero" update (which improves video resolution) (along with various other upgrades).
+The site also introduced a new "Zero" update, which improved video resolution along with various other upgrades.

 Hiroyuki Nishimura served as director at Niwango until February 2013.

 Niconico launched for the Nintendo Switch in Japan on July 13, 2017, and was the Switch's 1st 3rd-party media app in any market.

 Support for the English and Chinese-language versions of Niconico were discontinued on July 5, 2023, with the company citing the advancements in automated translation as a reason to deprecate the translations of the user interface, with comment fields, video titles and video descriptions the only natively supported translation on the site.

 As of October 30, 2024, Niconico made changes to their terms of service from being focused and based on Japanese law, to also being more inline with the laws of countries from where it is deemed their content is being viewed.